anilbhatt1/EVA4P1_S15B_Depth_FG_Detection/README.md

 #### Training-1
 - BCELoss, SSIM & DiceLoss were tried out.
 Mask was coming out well for BCELoss and Diceloss whereas Depth was not improving.
 - Hence tried out SSIM for both mask and depth.
 As loss for mask was less compared to depth, eventually mask predictions were coming fully dark while depth was coming out well.
 - It became evident that same loss function cant be used for both mask & depth.
-Also, training both together is not helping as one loss is getting priority over another.
+Also, training both together was not helping as one loss was getting priority over another.
 - Since mask was coming out well with diceloss & depth was coming out well with SSIM, it was decided to use different loss functions for each.
 - Transfer learning was put into use to make sure that losses are not contradicting each other.
 - Log is not available of this training as logging mechansim was not proper & colab stopped displaying beyond a point.